QUICK SUMMARY

-I own a set from ChannelLock as well as a set from Irwin.
 I briefly considered purchasing Knipex tools (German made) but did not because they were just too expensive.

 Both ChannelLock and Irwin pliers provide same function, so it’s a matter of personal preference.